 “This is a major milestone for Previse and our mission to transform the way B2B payments are made.
 Our AI-driven technology opens the door to an entirely new world of efficiency and transparency in B2B payments.
 We believe that our technology will drive innovation in many areas of how businesses trade with each other all over the world.
 The US Notice of Allowance of the Patent Application not only adds to our intellectual property portfolio but it also strengthens our commercial opportunities and demonstrates our strong overall commitment to protecting the innovation and commercial opportunity of our entire product portfolio.”Philipp Schoenbucher, Chief Data Scientist at Previse and co-inventor under the patent

 B2B payments across the globe account for $125 trillion annually, but the processes used are archaic, highly manual, and paper-based, requiring significant time and resources to manage the payment process.
-There is a lack of standardization and transparency, and the processes are strewn with errors, delays, and difficulties in tracking and reconciling payments.
+There is a lack of standardisation and transparency, and the processes are strewn with errors, delays, and difficulties in tracking and reconciling payments.

 Previse’s InstantPay product seamlessly integrates into payment and funding rails such as virtual card, card-to-account, dynamic discounting and supply chain finance solutions.
 It has proven to significantly improve uptake of the by as much as 20x from across the supply base, by being able to offer suppliers speed and confidence in when they will be paid.